KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TrainConnections by Bangee44](https://github.com/Bangee44/MMM-TrainConnections)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Typo: Found `Magic Mirror` in file `trainconnections.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `trainconnections.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `trainconnections.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `trainconnections.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Trains-Trafikverket by per-garden](https://github.com/per-garden/MMM-Trains-Trafikverket)